Ding-Papa/Evaluating-filtering-coling24/README.md

 # Evaluating-filtering-coling24
-code, models and prompts template for evaluation-filtering
+Code and prompt templates for evaluation-filtering